This is one of a series of articles about making a will.

 People on a low income and who are over 70 years of age, disabled, have a disabled child or are a single parent can apply for legal aid from the government.
 This legal aid includes a professional, free will writing service.

-See the CLA's site for more information as to whether you are eligible.
+See the page for more information as to whether you are eligible.